-Ask any codger hunched over at your local RSL nursing a schooey of Toohey’s Old and they’ll tell you the exact same thing — the NRL simply isn’t what it used to be.
+Ask any codger hunched over at your local RSL nursing a schooey of Toohey’s and they’ll tell you the exact same thing: the NRL simply isn’t what it used to be.
 At least not in the sense of 90s-style belligerence and on-field aggression.
 Not that we’re exactly promoting unnecessary violence or anything, but you know…

-Back then, NSW coach, Tommy Raudonikis had a certain code word.
+Back then, NSW coach Tommy Raudonikis had a certain code word.
 Like Soviet sleeper agents, this was intended to “activate” key players.
 And by that I mean the lads were prompted to start a fight.
 The first person to spring into action this time around was NSW’s enforcer, Mark “Spud” Carroll, who drew first blood.

 The donnybrook, however, didn’t just end there.
-As any NRL armchair historian will tell you, a fresh-faced Andrew Johns would soon cop the belting of a lifetime – a wound salted by national broadcast, since immortalised within the annals of the sport and talked about to this day.
+As any NRL armchair historian will tell you, a fresh-faced Andrew Johns would soon cop the belting of a lifetime – a wound salted by national broadcast, since immortalised within the annals of the sport and talked about to this very day.

-“[Johns] got hammered by Tommy, saying ‘you’re a such and such’, but he loved me,” says Carroll.
+“[Johns] got hammered by Tommy, saying, ‘You’re a such and such.’
+But he loved me,” says Carroll.

 “Every State of Origin, I still ring Tommy up and down the phone… I go ‘Cattledog’.
-He always goes ‘I love you Spud’.”
+He always goes ‘I love you Spud.’”

 You can review the full brawl in the video linked below (the ‘cattledog’ call occurs around 2:06).